One Section Available to Choose From:

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

-This is an introductory seminar in abnormal psychology.
-By the end of the course, students will have learned about a wide variety of mental health problems, including anxiety disorders, depression, psychosis, eating disorders, and addictive disorders.
-Students will not be presented only with “facts” about different forms of psychopathology; rather, students will be helped to develop critical thinking skills as applied to theories and treatments relevant for each disorder.
-Students will also be encouraged to appreciate the role of stigma in abnormal behavior and mental illness.
+This is an introductory seminar that will provide a broad survey of mental health problems, including anxiety disorders, depression, addictive disorders, psychosis, eating disorders, and personality disorders.
+This course will not simply present a list of “facts” about different forms of psychopathology; rather, students will develop critical thinking skills as applied to theories, assessment, and treatments relevant for each disorder.
+Students will also be encouraged to consider the role of stigma in mental illness.

-The format of this 2-week course will include lectures, discussions, video presentations, and group projects.
-Assignments will include readings, class presentations, short essays, and brief quizzes.
+The format of this 2-week course will include discussions, video presentations, group projects, lectures, and use of social media (e.g., Instagram, Twitter).
+Assignments will include readings, projects, class presentations, and short quizzes.

 No Prerequisites are required.
 Material will be presented at the level of one who does not have any prior didactics in psychology or clinical science.